 Curious facts you need to know before moving to Spain

-Before moving to Spain, there are several fun facts you need to keep in mind as they might help you adapt to the local society as soon as possible.
+Before moving to Spain, there are several fun facts you need to keep in mind as they might help you adapt to societal norms as soon as possible.

 1. The Spanish timetable